jinchenglee/CarND-Behavioral-Cloning/README.md

             img_crop = img[56:160,:,:]
             img_resize = cv2.resize(img_crop, (200,66))
 ```
 Started simple: The training process started with only three images, one with right steering angle, one with left steering angle and the last one with almost 0 angle.
 I verified my initial Keras model coding can overfit with these three images as input.
-This is a very practice of sanity check that the model is crafted right and has learning capability.
+This serves as a very good practice of sanity check that the model is crafted right and has learning capability.

 Train/Validate split: In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-Overfitting: To combat the overfitting, I modified the model by inserting dropouts to layers so that each layer can learn "redundant" features that even some are dropped in droput layer, it can still predict the right angle.
+Overfitting: To combat the overfitting, I modified the model by inserting dropouts to layers so that each layer can learn "redundant" features that even some are dropped in dropout layer, it can still predict the right angle.
 It did work.

 Test: The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track (say, the first left turn before black bridge, the left turn after black bridge, and then the right turn after that)... to improve the driving behavior in these cases, I purposely recorded recovery behavior (from curb side to center of the road) along the tracks.
 Then the car can finish track 1 completely.